bill-auger/av-caster/README.md

   * [ffmpeggui](http://sourceforge.net/projects/ffmpeg-gui/) - Win32 basic ffmpeg launcher

-Also, the original ffmpeg bash script with all of the features that this project has since re-implemented is in [this gist](https://gist.github.com/bill-auger/9480205a38d9d00d2fa3) if anyone is interested in a command-line broadcasting tool.
+Also, the original ffmpeg bash script with all of the features that this project has since re-implemented is in [this gist](https://gist.github.com/bill-auger/9480205a38d9d00d2fa3) if anyone is interested in a command-line webcasting tool.